Anuj-Kumar-Sharma/First-Contribution/README.md

 # First-Contribution
-Hi this is Aryan and this is my contribution.
+Hi ! 👋
-This is my first contribution
+Its Adeeb Khan this side.
-hello anuj thanks for this video.
-Very Helpful
+This is my very first open source contribution.✍️ Thanks Anuj Sir for your teachings!🙌